George M. Hornberger

 Research: Water use in U.S. cities

-John Jacobi, Ph.D., Environmental Engineering.
+John Jacobi, Ph.D., Environmental Sciences.
 Dissertation: "A Changing Climate in Sri Lanka: Shifts, Perceptions, and Potential Adaptive Actions"

 Yi Mei, Ph.D.
 Environmental Engineering.
 Dissertation: "Hydrological Regulation on Dissolved Organic Carbon Transport from Agricultural and Forest Soils to Streams"

 Debra Perrone, Ph.D.
-Environmental Engineering.
+Environmental Sciences.
 Dissertation: "Characterizing!Water, Food, and Energy Interrelationships"

 - Environmental stress and human migration in Bangladesh--natural and human landscapes